JohnBolger/fantasy-football-app/README.md

 - **Sleeper.app** for providing the fantasy football API
 - **React Team** for the amazing framework
+- **OGL Library** for WebGL graphics capabilities
+- **React Bits** for UI component inspiration
 - **Fantasy Football Community** for inspiration and feedback

 ---

-**Ready to manage your fantasy football team like a pro?** 🏆
+**Ready to manage your fantasy football team with advanced chemistry analysis?** 🏆

-Start the app, customize your username, and explore the dynamic world of player connections and multipliers!
+Start the app, explore the new chemistry system, and discover how player connections can boost your team's performance!

+**New in v2.0**: Click any player card to inspect their chemistry connections and see exactly how they boost your team! 🚀